Language Models are Injective and Hence Invertible: Discussion and conclusions

 The scientific impact is clear.
 Our findings reconcile two competing views in the community: Transformers as “lossy” due to nonlinearities, normalization, and many-to-one attention, versus language models as injective in their hidden representations.
 We advocate viewing language models as maps on the \emph{sequence} space rather than the embedding space; under this perspective, we prove that all information about the input sequence is almost surely preserved end-to-end.
 The constructive inversion offered by \textsc{SipIt} strengthens this point in practice, establishing a clean baseline for interpretability and auditing: if probes or inversion methods fail, it is not because the information is missing.
 For mechanistic interpretability in particular, injectivity guarantees that last-token states faithfully encode the full input, giving a sound foundation for causal and probing analyses.

 Beyond theory, the findings carry practical and legal implications.
-Hidden states are not abstractions but the prompt in disguise.
-Any system that stores or transmits them is effectively handling user text itself.
-This affects privacy, deletion, and compliance: even after prompt deletion, embeddings retain the content.
-Regulators have sometimes argued otherwise; for example, the Hamburg Data Protection Commissioner claimed that weights do not qualify as personal data since training examples cannot be trivially reconstructed \citep{hamburg}.
-Our results show that at inference time user inputs remain fully recoverable.
-There is no ``free privacy'' once data enters a Transformer.
+Hidden states are not abstractions but the prompt in disguise: any system that stores or transmits them is effectively handling user text itself, with direct consequences for privacy, deletion, and compliance \citep{miranda2025preserving}.
+The evolving regulatory landscape has not yet fully reckoned with this fact.
+The Hamburg Data Protection Commissioner, for instance, argued that LLM \emph{parameters} do not constitute personal data because training data is transformed into abstract mathematical representations during learning, and that it ``remains doubtful whether any extractable data records constitute personal data''~\citep{hamburg}.
+That analysis, however, concerns training data encoded in model weights; it does not address the hidden representations computed at inference time.
+Our results reveal that these representations are lossless encodings of the user's exact input, recoverable in full via \textsc{SipIt}.
+Consequently, any system that stores, caches, or transmits hidden states is effectively handling the user's verbatim text, and the corresponding pipelines should be subject to the same data-protection obligations as the raw prompts they encode.

 Finally, this work opens several directions.
 Extending the analysis to multimodal architectures such as music and vision Transformers is an open problem.
 Studying approximate inversion under noise or quantization will clarify how robust invertibility remains in practice.
 Bridging these technical insights with evolving regulatory frameworks will be crucial for safe and responsible deployment.